TITLE 68: PROFESSIONS AND OCCUPATIONS

 5) Not more than 24 hours during any renewal period may consist of personal development CPE.

-c) Licensees with an address of record outside of Illinois who are actively licensed as a CPA by the state in their address of record shall be considered compliant with the CPE requirements of this Section if the licensee has complied with the CPE renewal requirements of the state in their address of record, so long as the licensee has completed 120 hours of CPE during the Illinois renewal cycle.
+c) Licensees with an address of record outside of Illinois who are actively licensed as a CPA by the state in their address of record shall be considered compliant with the CPE requirements of this Section if the licensee has complied with the CPE renewal requirements of the state in their address of record.

 d) The Division may periodically audit CPE course information submitted by licensees.
-It is the responsibility of each renewal applicant to retain or otherwise produce evidence of CPE compliance.
+It is the responsibility of each renewal applicant to retain or otherwise produce evidence of CPE compliance pursuant to subsection (a)(1).

 e) Waiver of CPE Requirements